 How To Improve Your Vertical Jump

 If you are trying to improve your vertical leap, the best way to do so and see real increases in your jump test results in a short time is through plyometric exercises.
-Otherwise known as “jump training” exercises, plyometrics concentrate on increasing power, speed, and strength by using certain muscles to exert a maximum amount of force in a very short interval of time.
-Simply put, adding plyometric exercises to training sessions helps athletes to achieve that certain “explosiveness” that is necessary to have a high vertical jump.
+Otherwise known as “jump training” exercises, plyometrics concentrate on increasing power, speed, and strength by using specific muscles to exert a maximum amount of force in a very short interval of time.
+Simply put, adding plyometric exercises to training sessions helps athletes achieve that “explosiveness” that is necessary to have a high vertical jump.

 Here is one specific plyometric exercise that can help athletes improve their results in the Vertical Jump Test.